Timpanogas Lake Campground

 Directions

-From Oakridge, Oregon: From the intersection of Crestview Street and Highway 58, proceed east on Highway 58 for 1.7 miles.
+From Oakridge, Oregon: From the intersection of Crestview Street and Highway 58, proceed east 1.7 miles.
 Turn right onto Hills Creek Road/Kitson Springs Road.
 Travel 0.5 miles and turn right onto Forest Road 21.
-Travel approximately 32 miles past Indigo Springs Campground to the junction with Forest Road 2154.
-Turn left onto Forest Road 2154 and travel approximately 8 miles past the end of pavement to the campground.
-The last 7 miles are rough and narrow.
+Continue approximately 32 miles past Indigo Springs Campground to the junction with Forest Road 2154.
+Turn left onto FR 2154 and travel approximately 8 miles (pavement ends at mile 3.4) to the campground.

 Amenities